pal03377/master-thesis/thesis.typ

 - *Whitespace Variations*: We introduced minor modifications, such as changing whitespace, to ensure that trivial differences didn't affect ThemisML's feedback accuracy.
 - *Variable Name Changes*: We changed variable names in our submissions to test ThemisML's ability to recognize underlying logic despite these variations.
 - *Different Code Structures*: We tested using different code structures that include different subtle mistakes to determine how ThemisML would respond to these variations. // TODO: Generated with GPT-4, see appendix for prompt and generated code
-- *Randomized Testing*: We executed multiple runs on the test for Different Code Structures to determine any randomness in feedback suggestions provided by ThemisML.

 To test these scenarios, we had to temporarily disable a feature in ThemisML that detects feedback that affects too many other submissions. // TODO: Describe more about why